urbit/docs/tutorials/arvo/cli-tutorial.md

     *(quip card _^|(..on-init))
 ```

-Called when a connection is to be made.
+Called when a session is opened or connected to.

 #### `+on-disconnect`